 Duct Cleaning

-Ducts get dirty quickly, and C & C Heating & Air Conditioning recommends that individuals who have breathing concerns should schedule duct cleaning work at least once a year.
+Ducts get dirty quickly, and C & C Heating and Air Conditioning recommends that individuals who have breathing concerns should schedule duct cleaning work at least once a year.
 This is especially important if you can’t state when was the last time that a professional cleaned your home’s duct system; you need to schedule a session.
 Cleaning the ducts removes one of the most common sources of irritants.

 Duct cleaning also can give the technician a good idea of what’s going on in a house.
 If they see a lot of mold, for example, they might want to check how well the HVAC is dehumidifying the house.